DV

 Strategy & risk

-VOO tracks S&P 500 Index with a large cap approach, while VUG tracks CRSP US Large Cap Growth Index using a growth strategy.
-Beta is 1.0 for VOO and 1.22 for VUG, indicating VOO is less volatile relative to the market.
+VOO tracks S&P 500 Index with a large cap approach, while VUG tracks CRSP US Large Cap Growth Index with a growth approach.
+Beta is 1.0 for VOO and 1.24 for VUG, indicating VOO is less volatile relative to the market.

 VOO beta1.0